 (1) individuals who are recipients of Supplemental Security Income or Minnesota supplemental aid;

-(2) individuals disqualified from the food stamp or food support program or MFIP, until the disqualification ends;
+(2) individuals disqualified from the Supplemental Nutrition Assistance Program (SNAP) or MFIP, until the disqualification ends;

 (4) children receiving ongoing Northstar kinship assistance payments under chapter 256N;

 (5) children receiving ongoing monthly adoption assistance payments under chapter 256N or 259A; and

 (6) individuals disqualified from the work participation cash benefit program until that disqualification ends.